Wednesday, September 21, 2016

 you see the nail holes that will be filled and

-sanded prior to the top being primed and
+sanded before the top priming and

-the sides and bottom being stained.
+the sides and bottom stained.
 PWM

 A few of the ash wood roof ribs waiting to have the repaired nail